Peaceful Parents, Cooperative Kids

 What are the system requirements?

 Just about anything MOST people will be using, will work.
 As long as the computer or smart phone was purchased within the last 15 years (some even longer) you will have no issue.
-You may also dial in using your phone, with or without camera.
+You may also dial in using your phone, with or without a camera.
 For more specific system requirements follow this link.

 Can I participate using a mobile device?